 - Support under Part VI of the Immigration and Asylum Act 1999

 - Housing Benefit and/or Council Tax Reduction

-For more information, please contact us or see the frequently asked questions below.
+For more information, please see the frequently asked questions below.

 Frequently asked questions

-When applying for a footwear and clothing grant you will need to show proof of benefit received as stated in the application form.
+When applying for the clothing grant you will need to show proof of benefit received as stated in the application.